 The seam line after the opening of the head is closed.
 It is ok if it is not perfectly sewn, this part is hidden after sewing up with the body.

-Mark the position of the ear placement on both side; start at the seam line of the toe part of the sock towards the bottom of the head.
+Mark the position of the ear placement on both sides; start at the seam line of the toe part of the sock towards the bottom of the head.

 Sew to attach the ear.
-Sew both front and back of the ear to the head.
+Sew both the front and back of the ear to the head.